-- What is the modern retail competitive environment's impact on logistics service providers' bargaining positions vis-à-vis shippers? - How is retail logistics changing in the Internet Age of "Free Shipping?" - How are transportation and logistics costs changing in the modern era to support "ordering online"? - Where are transportation and logistics (including reverse) costs accounted for, and how can logisticians monitor the related operational and financial impacts? - How do marketing campaigns regarding transportation and logistics costs impact consumers? - What is the modern role of reverse logistics on retail strategies? - How have "buy local" campaigns impacted retail transportation and logistics? - How have recent trends impacted cold-chain logistics? - How has retail logistics changed in the face of the "sharing economy"? - How are technological advances, such as drone delivery programs and autonomous vehicles, altering our traditional understanding of the last mile delivery service design?
+- What is logistics role in a distressed retail environment, such as shutdowns due to covid-19? - What is the impact on logistics service providers' bargaining positions vis-à-vis shippers? - How is internet shopping and home delivery changing the role and strategy of retail logistics? - How is retail logistics changing in the Internet Age of "Free Shipping?" - How are transportation and logistics costs changing in the modern era to support "ordering online"? - Where are transportation and logistics costs accounted for, and how can logisticians monitor the related operational and financial impacts? - How do marketing campaigns regarding transportation and logistics costs impact consumers? - How have "buy local" campaigns impacted retail transportation and logistics? - How have recent trends impacted cold-chain logistics? - How has retail logistics changed in the face of the "sharing economy"? - How are technological advances, such as drone delivery programs and autonomous vehicles, altering our traditional understanding of the last mile delivery service design?

-Submissions are due March 31, 2020.
+Submissions are due July 31, 2020.